-Lake Redwood was created in the early 1900s by installing a dam structure to provide recreational opportunities to the community.
+Lake Redwood was created in 1902 by installing a dam structure to power a grist mill on the west side of the lake.
 Redwood County is one of a handful of counties in Minnesota that have no natural lakes.
 Initially, the lake’s recreational benefits made it a staple for the City of Redwood Falls and the surrounding community.
 Additionally, the City added a hydroelectric plant to supplement the electrical power supply for residents.

 However, by the 1980s, this 65-acre man-made lake was almost entirely filled with accumulated sediment.
 The once vibrant lake could no longer support recreational activities (water skiing, fishing, and swimming).
 To resolve this issue, the Redwood Cottonwood Rivers Control Area (RCRCA) was formed in 1983 to restore the functions and services of the lake and improve water quality within the surrounding area to mitigate sediment transport.
 The project was first initiated in 2007.
 However, the project was not constructed due to insufficient funding.

-In 2018, the RCRCA hired HEI to renew the project permits and construction documents to hydraulically dredge approximately 650,000 cubic yards (CY) of accumulated sediment from the lake to increase the average depth from just 2 feet to 10 feet, with a maximum of 20 feet.
+In 2007, the RCRCA hired HEI when the project was originally initiated.
+We were then retained in 2018 to renew the project permits and construction documents to hydraulically dredge approximately 650,000 cubic yards (CY) of accumulated sediment from the lake to increase the average depth from just 2 feet to 10 feet, with a maximum of 20 feet.
 This project will also improve the lake’s water quality by lowering its turbidity, resulting in a higher quality fishery and aquatic plant communities.
 Also, the deeper/cleaner lake will increase the hydroelectric plant’s productivity.

 For Phase I, HEI designed and supported the construction of a confined disposal facility (CDF) located approximately 3 miles northwest of Lake Redwood.
-The CDF was constructed in 2020 for $930,000.
-The dredged materials will be transported via pipeline to the CDF.
-After sediments have settled in the CDF, clean water will be returned to the Minnesota River through a private ditch and creek to the northeast of the CDF.
+The CDF was constructed in 2020 for $930,000, which does not include land acquisition cost.
+The dredged materials are transported via pipeline to the CDF.
+Once sediments settle in the CDF, clean water is returned to the Minnesota River through a private ditch and creek to the northeast.

 - Restoration of an important recreational waterbody for the City of Redwood Falls and its surrounding communities.